leonlinsx/minimal-mistakes/_posts/2021-02-13-winner-takes-all.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/winner_takes_all/win 1.png)

 I'm inclined to agree.
-The natural extension of "winner takes all" leads to a monopoly.
-I actually can't think of any free market where there's only one player, but might be missing something - feel free to let me know.
+We hear about "winner takes all" all the time.
+Which begs the question, why aren't there more monopolies?

 "But wait, aren't there tons of monopolies?
 You just [gave an example last week](https://avoidboringpeople.substack.com/p/gambling-is-fine-as-long-as-youve "week")"